 This is a place to treasure.
 A special wedding venue.

-Certainly every time I, as a Sunshine Coast wedding celebrant, arrive, it takes my breath away.
+Certainly every time I, as a Sunshine Coast wedding celebrant, arrive at Tiffanys Maleny, it takes my breath away.

-Whilst the wedding chapel at Weddings at Tiffany’s may be quite new, the place is ancient.
+Whilst the wedding chapel at Tiffany’s may be quite new, the place is ancient.
 The spectacle of the Glasshouse Mountains is the backdrop and the main character in this story.
-Unions have been made on this ridge for millenia, so it is apt that couples choose this magnificent view as the backdrop to their nuptials.
+Unions have been made on this ridge for millennia, so it is apt that couples choose this magnificent view as the backdrop to their nuptials.